 Colleges are considered.

 Further information on student membership of

-bodies across the Collegiate University is available on the Cambridge University Students' Union and Graduate Union
+bodies across the Collegiate University is available on the Cambridge Students' Union website.

 The High Steward and the Deputy High Steward